Do I Need a Root Canal Austin, TX

 - Your face is swollen.
 In this scenario, you could have a severe infection and require an immediate root canal.
 As a Austin dentist near you, we can quickly examine and treat you.

 - You are having difficulty swallowing.
 In this case, you need to be treated by our emergency dentist office immediately.
 Do not delay or take any chances with this particular symptom.
 It is possible to develop a dental abscess, an infection that can spread from your root canal to the floor of your mouth and even into your neck.
 This requires urgent care.

 - You cannot bite down without pain.
 In this case, your tooth could be infected and require a standard root canal.
 If so, we can perform the procedure quickly.

 - Your tooth is changing color.
 Another sign of an infection is if the tooth begins to change color.
 In this case, it may appear gray or dull, and performing a root canal could be necessary for restoring the health of your tooth.

 The Process of Performing a Root Canal

-When patients call us asking, “my tooth hurts, do I have to have a root canal?” the second question they normally ask is what the process is like.
-At Austin Lakes Dentistry: Scott T Gordon DDS is happy to answer any questions you may have during your examination and consultation.
-As a cosmetic dentist in Austin, TX, we can complete a root canal in a way that is as comfortable as possible.
-This is the first thing you should know – a root canal does not have to hurt.
-In fact, by using sedation, we can help you feel calm and relaxed to the point that most of our patients say they feel much better after the treatment than they did before it was completed.
-This is because the root canal removes the infection, which is the cause of the initial discomfort.
-When looking for a “dentist near me” to perform a root canal, be sure to visit one who offers sedation.
+When patients call us asking, "my tooth hurts, do I need a root canal?" the second question they normally ask is what the process will be like.
+At Austin Lakes Dentistry: Scott T Gordon DDS, we will answer any questions you may have during your examination and consultation.
+We can complete a root canal in a way that is as comfortable as possible.
+The reality is that a root canal does not have to hurt.
+In fact, by using sedation, we can help you feel calm and relaxed to the point that most of our patients say they feel much better after the treatment than they did before the treatment.
+The root canal removes the infection, which is the cause of the initial discomfort, to relieve the pain.
+When looking for a "dentist near me" to perform a root canal, be sure to visit one who offers sedation.